komora-io/db/drama/README.md

 # drama

-Multi-threaded a/sync Scheduler that prioritizes harmonious execution of multitenant heterogeneous service workloads in the presence of overload:
+An a/sync scheduler that aims to keep larger scale distributed systems alive in the presence of overload.

-* async tasks
-* blocking IO
-* compute-heavy work

-#### insights
+This isn't a general purpose async executor.
+It's specifically for systems that will occasionally become overloaded while serving multitenant heterogenous workloads, and need to gracefully degrade rather than completely lock up.
+It doesn't act like an infinite queue.
+It is utilization and saturation-aware, and exerts backpressure.
+It does not deadlock the entire system when bursts of tasks are spawned that may perform blocking work by having implicit global dependencies on a shared static blocking threadpool (side-eye intensifies).

+#### key features: backpressure and multi-tenant fairness

-* An executor that looks like an infinite queue will oversaturate and destroy your latency.
+* An executor that looks like an infinite queue will eventually oversaturate and destroy your latency.
 * An executor that is effectively random or round robin in its work queue management is only appropriate for low intensity homogeneous workloads.
 When you are making a large scale system cost effective and trying to reduce server costs, you will sometimes be saturating resources